Skip to content

 fs float

-Sampling frequency
+Sampling frequency in Hz.

 required

-pop_names list
+pop_names List[str]

-List of population names to analyze
+List of population names to analyze.

 required